 AT&T Unite Explore

-AT&T’s Unite Explore 4G mobile hotspot comes equipped with a 2.4-inch touchscreen with a resolution of 320 x 240 pixels, which provides you with various data including the number of connected devices, data usage, and more.
-It’s quite rugged and can take a little bit of a beating, as it is partially made from rubber and has an IP65 rating.
+AT&T’s Unite Explore 4G mobile hotspot comes equipped with a 2.4-inch touchscreen and a resolution of 320 x 240 pixels, which provides you with various data including the number of connected devices, data usage, and more.
+It’s quite rugged and can take a little bit of a beating, as it is partially made of rubber and has an IP65 rating.
 This means that it is dustproof and can handle being sprayed with water here and there.